The Impact of Streetwear on Pop Culture: A Deep Dive

 The Rise of Streetwear: A Brief History

 Streetwear began in the late 1970s and early 1980s, rooted in skate and surf culture in California.
 Pioneers like Shawn Stussy laid the groundwork by introducing graphic tees and relaxed-fit garments that emphasized rebellion and individuality.
-By the 1990s, hip-hop culture had further molded streetwear, leading artists to embrace casual and edgy styles.
-For example, brands like FUBU and Wu-Wear sprang from hip-hop scenes, reflecting the rich cultural heritage and uplifting diverse identities.
+By the 1990s, hip-hop culture further shaped streetwear, leading artists to embrace casual and edgy styles.
+For example, brands like FUBU and Wu-Wear sprang from hip-hop scenes, reflecting rich cultural heritage and uplifting diverse identities.

 Streetwear in Movies: Defining Character Through Fashion